nsbradford/quantraider/README.md

 # quantraider

 Automated stock market trading demos and tools, by Nicholas Bradford.
 All are deprecated as of September 2016.
-The most successful algorithm used an SVM with Quantopian/Robinhood (see QuantopianArchive for template):
+Here's an example of an SVM-based algorithm running with Quantopian/Robinhood (see QuantopianArchive for template):

 ![Algorithm results](QuantopianArchive/live_deploy_quantopian.png "Algorithm results")